MEET OUR PRACTITIONERS

 She/Her

-Licensed Psychologist (#20925)
+California Licensed Psychologist #20925

-I am a part-time staff psychologist at Vacaville Medical Prison and maintain a private practice in San Francisco and the East Bay.
-Trained in harm reduction psychotherapy, Sensorimotor Psychotherapy and Systems-Centered Training, my practice focuses on working with individuals and couples who are experiencing difficulty managing their relationship to drugs and alcohol, as well as the co-occurring development of depression, anxiety and lack of meaning in one’s life that often accompanies such contexts.
+managing their relationship to drugs and alcohol as well as the co-occurring development of depression, anxiety and lack of meaning in one’s life that often accompanies such contexts.
 I am particularly interested in helping those with a history of overwhelming life experiences find greater balance and joy in their lives.
-I also provide clinical supervision and training at several community-based agencies in the Bay Area.
+More recently I have completed two years of study and training in Emotion Focused Therapy so I can provide greater support to the couples I see.
+I also provide clinical supervision and training at Alchemy Community Therapy Center in Oakland.

 Email: Wellness@SoulCentricCounseling.com